ARTHUR ROMILLY FEDDEN 1875-1939

 Romilly studied painting at the Herkomer art school in Hertfordshire and later at the Paris Academie Julian with Jean Paul Laurens.

-He found inspiration for his watercolours travelling to France, particularly the Basque Country and Brittany, Spain, Portugal, Egypt, Italy, Holland, Germany and the Magreb.
-He started summer art classes in Polperro Cornwall and winter classes in Menton and Sintra.
-Romilly was a member of the Clifton Arts Club, Chelsea Arts Club, Royal West of England Academy.
-Among his painter friends were Claude Flight, Clausen, Martin Hardie, Curnow Vosper, Percy Jowett.
+He found inspiration for his watercolours travelling to France, particularly the Basque Country and Brittany, Spain, Portugal, Egypt, Italy, Holland, Germany and the Maghreb.
+He started summer art classes in Polperro, Cornwall, and winter classes in Menton and Sintra.
+Romilly was a member of the Clifton Arts Club, Chelsea Arts Club, and Royal West of England Academy.
+Among his painter friends were Claude Flight, Clausen, Martin Hardie, Curnow Vosper, and Percy Jowett.

 Examples of Romilly’s work can be found in galleries at the Luxembourg, Victoria & Albert Museum, Bristol, Birmingham, Norwich, Manchester Whitworth and City Art Gallery, Newcastle, Ulster, Liverpool and Bushey Museum & Art Gallery.